Darmok: Tamarian use of language

-The book Hailing frequencies open: Communication in Star Trek: The Next Generation by Thomas D. Parham, III says that in "Darmok", the episode focused on epistemology by using interpersonal interactions.
+The book "Hailing Frequencies Open": Communication in Star Trek: The Next Generation by Thomas D. Parham, III says that in "Darmok", the episode focused on epistemology by using interpersonal interactions.
 They found that several other episodes in the series used interpersonal interactions to explore concepts.

-Tamarian language was compared to the difficulty of communicating with a 19-year-old patient with autism disorder by Elizabeth Kim et al.
+Tamarian language was compared to the difficulty of communicating with an autistic 19-year-old patient by Elizabeth Kim et al.

-A machine-learning translation by Peter Jansen was employed for English-to-Tamarian translation, assembling a Tamarian-English dictionary of utterances from the original episode and several follow-on novels.
+A machine-learning translation by Peter Jansen was employed for English-to-Tamarian translation, assembling a Tamarian-English dictionary of utterances from the original episode and several follow-on novels, as well as an automatic translation system for this language pair.